amk-org/AMK/docs/ld_propositional_logics.md

 			a -> b, a |- a wedge b [t3] <4>
 			a -> b |- a -> (a wedge b) [4]

-Check a theorem proof:

-	$ amk
-	welcome to amk interpreter!
-	> source A.amk
-	source code loaded successfully!
-	> check A
-	Proof for A is not correct!
-		@ line 10: conclude a -> b
-	> quit